gsnedders/wpt-docs/docs/introduction.md

 ## GitHub

-GitHub is used both for issue tracking and test submissions; we provide a limited introduction to both git and GitHub in our appendix [XXX: add link].
+GitHub is used both for issue tracking and test submissions; we provide [a limited introduction](appendix/github-101) to both git and GitHub.

-Pull Requests are automatically labelled based on the directory the files they change are in; there are also comments added automatically to notify a number of people similarly based on the directories: this list of people comes from the OWNERS files (note that these work
+Pull Requests are automatically labelled based on the directory the files they change are in; there are also comments added automatically to notify a number of people: this list of people comes from OWNERS files in those same directories and their parents (i.e., they work
 recursively: `a/OWNERS` will get notified for `a/foo.html` and `a/b/bar.html`).